stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

  - It is useful when working with JSON, HTML, images, etc.

-In this tutorial we will use [hspec-golden](http://hackage.haskell.org/package/hspec-golden) library to build some golden tests.
-We will also use the ```hspec-golden``` CLI to easily update our tests.
+In this tutorial we will use [hspec-golden](http://hackage.haskell.org/package/hspec-golden) library to build golden tests.
+We will also use the ```hspec-golden``` CLI to easily update them.

-You can either code along with this tutorial or better undestand it by looking at the finished code.
-You can find this [code](https://github.com/stackbuilders/tutorials/tree/tutorials/tutorials/haskell/hspec-golden-test-tutorial/code) in Github.
-Feel free to use it.
+You can either code along with this tutorial or check at the finished [code](https://github.com/stackbuilders/tutorials/tree/tutorials/tutorials/haskell/hspec-golden-test-tutorial/code) in Github.

 ## Hspec-golden